FurryGamesIndex/games/doc/privacy-policy.md

 ## Cookie Policy

-We currently do not use cookies which will send to any servers.
+We currently do not use cookies.
+But we are using Cloudflare CDN.

+Cloudflare will make a cookie called `__cfduid`.
+For more infomations, see their [document](https://support.cloudflare.com/hc/en-us/articles/200170156-Understanding-the-Cloudflare-Cookies) and [privacy policy](https://www.cloudflare.com/privacypolicy/).

 In the future, we may use cookies.
 We will remind you before using cookies.
 The privacy policy will also be updated.